andrew/ultimate-awesome/README.md

 - [awesome-web-visualization-frameworks](https://github.com/olavtenbosch/awesome-web-visualization-frameworks) - Web visualization frameworks.
 - [remote-software-companies](https://github.com/RemoteByDefault/remote-software-companies) - Remote software companies list with tech stack and basic information about the compensation.
 Check it out! 🚀.
 - [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
 Khmer is a language used by Cambodia.
-- [awesome-salient-object-detection](https://github.com/visionxiang/awesome-salient-object-detection) - A curated list of awesome resources for salient object detection (SOD), focusing more on multi-modal SOD, such as RGB-D SOD.
 - [awesome-spiking-neural-networks](https://github.com/vvvityaaa/awesome-spiking-neural-networks) - A curated list of materials for Spiking Neural Networks, 3rd generation of artificial neural networks.
 - [awesome-flux](https://github.com/yanmagale/awesome-flux) - A curated list about Flux arquitechture and your implementations.
 - [awesome-gan](https://github.com/zhaoxin94/awesome-gan) - A collection of AWESOME things about GAN.